-This is another method to consolidate your credit card bills.
+Balance transfers are another method to consolidate your credit card bills.
 Basically, you apply for a card that offers a low introductory rate and transfer all your other balances to that card.

 Using balance transfers to consolidate your credit card debt often brings added costs in the form of transaction fees.
 Read the fine print to see how much it will cost you to make the transfers from each of the other credit cards.
 Cards often charge 3-5% of the balance you are transferring.
 For example, if you transfer $10,000 on a card with a 3% balance transfer fee, it will increase you total debt by $300.
 On the other hand, a 5% balance transfer fee will increase your total debt by $500.
 Take this into consideration when choosing which card to transfer you balances to.

 Before you make a decision, check the company's reputation with the Better Business Bureau.
 You also need to realistically look at the pros and cons of debt consolidation to determine if this is the right decision for you.

 Below are other credit articles that can help you get a grip on your finances.